Skip to Content

 6 Low-Calorie Wraps Under 315 Calories

-Super easy and yummy, these low-calorie wraps are perfect for quick lunch or dinner.
+Super easy and yummy, these low-calorie wraps are perfect for a quick lunch or dinner.
 While not high in calories, they’re super nutritious and flavorful.

-And when that happens, it’s great to have wraps for a change.
-But buying wraps from your local fast-food chain can get kind of expensive.
+Buying wraps from your local fast-food chain can get kind of expensive.

 So to save your wallet and your waistline, it’s best to make your own.
-That way, you can control what ingredients are in them.

 close up of wrap